Continuing Professional Development (short course)

 If you're a midwife, please see our Professional Midwifery Advocate Preparation (PMA) course page for more details.

-There are dates available in January 2023.
-Please check with your trust PNA lead or NHS England regarding the dates for the module, and to secure funding before applying.
+There are dates available in September 2023 and January 2024.
+Please check with your trust PNA lead or NHS England to secure funding before applying.

 Please ask your manager or Education Lead about available funding before you apply.